 WEDNESDAY, April 2, 2014 (HealthDay News) -- Spending time in the bright morning light may help you slim down, new research suggests.

 The small study found that people ...

-By a News Reporter-Staff News Editor at Obesity, Fitness & Wellness Week -- Girls between 9 and 12 years of age with higher-than-average levels of bisphenol-A (BPA) in their urine had double the risk of being obese ...
+By a News Reporter-Staff News Editor at Obesity, Fitness & Wellness Week -- Girls between 9 and 12 years of age with higher-than-average levels of bisphenol-A (BPA) in their urine had double the risk of being obese than ...

 Ioannides-Demos L, Proietto J, et al. Safety of drug therapies used for weight loss and treatment of obesity.
 Drug Saf.
 2006;29(4):277-302.

 Kral, J.G.
 Surgical Treatment of Obesity.
 In Handbook of Obesity, ed.
 Bray, G.A., Bouchard, C., James, W.P.T.
 New York.
 Marcel Dekker, Inc., 1998.